 A canonical URL (an HTML link tag with attribute rel=canonical) allows you to tell search engines that certain similar URLs are actually one and the same.

-Sometimes you may have content that is accessible under multiple URLs or websites.
-Using a canonical URL , you can ensure that the content exists on multiple URLs without affecting your search rankings.
+Sometimes you may have similar content accessible under multiple URLs or websites.
+This is especially the case with eCommerce websites.
+By adding a canonical tag, you can ensure that similar content exists on multiple URLs without affecting your search rankings.

-Some of my posts at 99signals are replicated on my agency blog because we essentially cover the same topics.
+Some of my posts at 99signals are repurposed or syndicated on my agency blog because we essentially cover the same topics.
 Using a canonical URL helps me avoid duplicate content issues which can really hurt the site’s SEO.

 In other words, when you include LSI keywords in your content, you help search engines determine what your page is all about.